 Alysse Wurcel, MD is an attending physician in the Division of Infectious Diseases and Geographic Medicine at Tufts Medical Center and Assistant Professor of Medicine at Tufts University School of Medicine.
 She is board certified in Internal Medicine and Infectious Diseases.
 A graduate of University of Pennsylvania School of Medicine, she completed her Internal Medicine training at Massachusetts General Hospital, Infectious Disease fellowship at Columbia-Presbyterian Hospital and Tufts Medical Center, and received a Masters in Clinical Research from the School of Graduate Biomedical Sciences at Tufts University School of Medicine.

-Dr. Wurcel provides HIV and HCV care at Tufts Medical Center as well as six local county jails.
+Dr. Wurcel provides HIV and HCV care at Tufts Medical Center as well as five local county jails.
 She is the Infectious Diseases consultant to the Massachusetts Sheriffs Association for COVID19 prevention and mitigation strategies.
-She is currently funded through a K08 grant from AHRQ to work with stakeholders in the jails to improve access to HCV testing and treatment.
+She is actively engaged in research to improve healthcare in jails and prisons.
+She is currently funded through an AHRQ R01 to improve equitable implementation of penicillin allergy de-labeling services.

 Amy LeClair, PhD, MPhil

 Amy LeClair, PhD, MPhil is an Assistant Professor in the Department of Medicine at Tufts Medical Center and Tufts University School of Medicine.
-She is a medical sociologist who employs qualitative and mixed methods to conduct health services research with disadvantaged populations.
+Trained as a medical sociologist, Dr. LeClair’s work focuses on using qualitative and mixed methods to advance health services research with minoritized populations.
 She joined Tufts Medical Center in 2015 after earning her PhD in Sociology from New York University and completing a NIMHD post-doctoral training fellowship in mental health services research at Rutgers University’s Institute for Health, Healthcare Policy and Aging Research.
-Dr. LeClair is the course director for Health Services Research in the Clinical and Translation Sciences graduate program She collaborates with several interdisciplinary teams on topics including racial and economic disparities in breast cancer care, addressing health related social needs in medical settings, and improving pathways for Hepatitis C testing and treatment among incarcerated populations.
-Dr. LeClair is currently developing an implementation study to increase the collection of sexual orientation and gender identity (SOGI) data in health care settings to optimize patient-centered care.
+Dr. LeClair is the course director for Health Services Research in the Clinical and Translation Sciences graduate program.
+She collaborates with clinical researchers across a range of disciplines, including primary care, oncology, rheumatology, pediatrics and infectious disease, all with a focus on health equity.
+Dr. LeClair is currently conducting an implementation study to increase the collection of sexual orientation and gender identity (SOGI) data in health care settings to optimize patient-centered care.
+She is a member of the Tufts Medicine Pride Alliance, Women in Medicine and Science (WiMS), and the Tufts Medicine Health Equity Committee.

 Jana Leary, MD, MS

-Dr. Leary is an Assistant Clinical Professor at Tufts University School of Medicine and a pediatric hospitalist at the Tufts Children's Hospital at Tufts Medical Center.
+Dr. Leary is an Assistant Clinical Professor at Tufts University School of Medicine and a Pediatric Hospitalist at Tufts Medical Center and Boston Children’s Hospital.
 She completed her medical training at Johns Hopkins Hospital and is board-certified in general pediatrics and pediatric hospital medicine.
 In 2016, she was awarded a TL1 research fellowship with the Tufts CTSI, during which she obtained her Masters degree in clinical and translational science.
 Her primary research aims to improve hospital experiences and health outcomes for vulnerable pediatric populations such as the medically and socially complex.
-In 2020, Dr. Leary was awarded a KL2 career development grant, to gather stakeholder perspectives on screening for social determinants of health during pediatric hospitalizations, informing the development of an inpatient screening strategy that she will subsequently pilot.
-Dr. Leary’s long-term research goal is to implement social screening and intervention across various pediatric inpatient settings to reduce healthcare disparities and hospital utilization.
-Her full list of publications can be found here >
+In 2020, Dr. Leary was awarded a KL2 career development grant, through which she gathered stakeholder perspectives on screening for social determinants of health during pediatric hospitalizations, informing the development of an inpatient social needs screening and referral program.
+Dr. Leary subsequently implemented this program within both tertiary and community hospital workflows, and is currently evaluating its impact while gathering stakeholder perspectives on feasibility, acceptability, and appropriateness.
+Dr. Leary’s long-term research goal is to implement social care interventions across various pediatric inpatient settings to reduce healthcare disparities and hospital utilization.
+Her full list of publications can be found at https://www.ncbi.nlm.nih.gov/myncbi/jana.leary.1/bibliography/public/

 Dolma Tsering, BS